 - The Local Authority Admissions Policy, used to allocate places at oversubscribed community and voluntary controlled schools, is shown above. - Some information about the admissions policy for each academy, free, voluntary aided and foundation school (including their oversubscription criteria) is provided under the entry for the school.
-If you want to read the full policy you can look on the school's website, contact the school for a copy or look on the county council website at westmorlandandfurness.gov.uk.
-Where relevant, if you are applying to a school on the basis of faith and wish your application to be considered under these criteria, you should complete the school's supplementary form which is available on the county council website or direct from the school.
+If you want to read the full policy you can look on the school's website, contact the school for a copy or look on the council website at westmorlandandfurness.gov.uk.
+Where relevant, if you are applying to a school on the basis of faith and wish your application to be considered under these criteria, you should complete the school's supplementary form which is available on the council website or direct from the school.

-School information
+School Information

-- Important contact details for schools, including address, telephone number, email and web addresses and the name of the Head Teacher; - The type of school, whether this be community, voluntary controlled, foundation, voluntary aided, an academy or free school; - The age range of children attending the school; - The Department for Education reference number; - The Published Admission Number; - The number of first, second and third preferences that were expressed for places in the September 2024 Year 3 intake.
-These only apply to applications which were received by the closing date and do not include late applications or late changes of preference. - The number of places offered on National Offer Day (16 April 2024).
-Again, these do not include any late applications or changes of preference considered on reallocation day, or any applicants admitted as a result of successful appeals or offered places once the coordinated process had ended, such as in-year applicants. - The number of children on roll at the school in January 2024 (at the date of the last School's Census).
+- Important contact details for schools, including address, telephone number, email and web addresses and the name of the Head Teacher - The type of school, whether this be community, voluntary controlled, foundation, voluntary aided, an academy or free school - The age range of children attending the school - The Department for Education reference number - The Published Admission Number - The number of first, second and third preferences that were expressed for places in the September 2025 Year 3 intake.
+These only apply to applications which were received by the closing date and do not include late applications or late changes of preference. - The number of children on roll at the school in January 2025 (at the date of the last School's Census). - The number of places offered on National Offer Day (16 April 2025).
+Again, these do not include any late applications or changes of preference considered on reallocation day, or any applicants admitted as a result of successful appeals or offered places once the coordinated process had ended, such as in-year applicants.
+You can find this information in our junior school offer 2025 document.

 Please remember that the information provided about the number of applications and offers made should be treated with caution because the position can change from one year to the next.
 A school which is undersubscribed one year may be oversubscribed the next.
-Also, a school may have exceeded its Published Admission Number in September 2024 in order to meet demand, but may not be able to do so in September 2025.
+Also, a school may have exceeded its Published Admission Number in September 2025 in order to meet demand but may not be able to do so in September 2026.